 Speaking of the moves – each character has a list of moves that any fan of the Final Fantasy series will recognize!
 Cloud’s Climhazzard?
 Check!
 Blizzaga, Firaga and Aeroga?
 Check!
-Each character gets a large set of moves that can be selected from, allowing you to customize each character to your liking.
+Each character gets a large set of moves that can be selected from and equpped, allowing you to customize each character to your liking.
 This means that your version of Cloud may be very different from your friends version of Cloud!
 Perhaps you like using the slower, but stronger hitting moves while your buddy prefers faster, less powerful attacks!
-In addition to that you can also create several SETS for each character which you can quickly select from!
+In addition to that you can also create several SETS for each character which you can quickly switch between!
 So you may throw together a fast moving, dashing and dodging version of Cloud with an emphasis on ranged attacks, but also throw together a slower, heavier hitting version of Cloud with an emphasis on powerful strikes and a massive amount of HP.
 Customization galore!

 Oh, and each move has a small instruction sheet you can look at that will tell you what it does and whether or not it has any variations (such as Clouds Slashing Blow).
 Icons with special meanings give additional information.